-The National Transport Design Centre (NTDC) is a state-of-the-art facility operating within the Institute for Future Transport and Cities.
+The National Transport Design Centre (NTDC) is a state-of-the-art facility operating within the Centre for Future Transport and Cities.
 Located at the university's Technology Park, the NTDC explores the future of transport design amidst a rapidly evolving mobility sector, identifying novel applications for both new and existing technologies.

 Visualisation of Project eVX, a user-centred eVTOL concept design.